-If the skin or fur is contaminated, wash thoroughly with mild shampoo and water, rinse well and dry.
+- If their skin or fur is contaminated, wash it with mild shampoo and water, rinse well and dry.

 Signs of poisoning

-Symptoms may not appear immediately, or may develop rapidly.
-Some horses go on to develop kidney or liver damage, and sudden deaths can occur.
+Symptoms may not appear immediately or may develop rapidly.
+Some horses go on to develop kidney or liver damage, and they can die suddenly.

-- Ensure all areas are free from, and not overhung by, poisonous plants.
+- Poisonous plants: ensure all areas are free from, and not overhung by, poisonous plants.

-- Ensure water cannot become contaminated, and change it regularly.
+- Water: ensure their water can't become contaminated, and change it regularly.

-- Ensure adequate and appropriate food/forage is available to reduce the likelihood for eating other vegetation.
-Some feeds intended for other animals may not be appropriate for horses.
+- Enough food: give them enough food and forage, to reduce the chances of them wanting to eat other vegetation.
+Make sure it's suitable for horses, as some feeds intended for other animals may not be appropriate for them.

-- Ensure riders, carers and visitors are informed about potential poisonous hazards to your horse(s).
-Don't allow them to feed inappropriate food items.
+- Visitors: make sure riders, carers and visitors know about potential poisonous hazards to your horses, and don't let them feed them unsuitable foods.